Miihir79/BookMyShow_clone/README.md

   <td><img src="https://user-images.githubusercontent.com/66465511/150926879-763e7200-d02d-4caa-98fe-c1e4bab4a04d.jpg" width="250">
   <td><img src="https://user-images.githubusercontent.com/66465511/150926890-d87b978a-9175-41d5-bd5d-d78bcfa854d7.jpg" width="250">
 </table>

 #### Additionally I added a detailed movie view when you click on a movie.
 That will have animations, description of the plot and much more.

 It uses **Room** datbase to store data locally and **MVVM** architecture.
 This project is intended to be *beginner friendly*.

-The additions to this projects have been made by using the same project structure and same API.
+The additions to this projects have been made by using the same project structure and API.

 ## Contribution
 To contribute, you need the latest version of android studio, **fork** this repo and create a **pull request** Properly describe changes made and attach supporting ScreenShots in the PR.
 For major changes first open an issue.<br> ***All contributions are welcomed***.